kavonrtep/r_intro/Assignments/Assignment_6.md

 # Phylogenetic Analysis of Human HIV and SIV in Monkeys phylogenetics tree

 Human Immunodeficiency Viruses (HIV-1 and HIV-2) are closely related to Simian Immunodeficiency Viruses (SIVs) found in various African primate species.
 Understanding the evolutionary relationships between HIV and SIV strains can reveal the origins of HIV and its transmission pathways from primates to humans.
 Human HIV include HIV-1 and HIV-2 variant.
-Your task will be to visualize HIV sequences fromt human and SIV from monkeys and extract clade with HIV-1 and HIV-2 sequences and identify corresponding monkeys SIVs
+Your task will be to visualize HIV sequences from human and SIV from monkeys and extract clade with HIV-1 and HIV-2 sequences and identify corresponding monkeys SIVs

 In this assignment you will: